Which Parts to Replace

 Links and Super Shims

-There are 2 common contributors to less than perfect shifting: play and deformation in the links and mounting bolt of the derailleur.
+2 common sources of poor shifting are play and deformation in the links and mounting bolt of the derailleur.
 These are common due to the high stresses in those areas.
 The derailleur assembly is like complex lever arm where the highest stresses occur nearest to the attachment point.

 We find that most used or semi-functional (but not destroyed) derailleurs are brought back to full shifting performance with the Missing Links and Super Shims.
-This is because these products remove the excess play in these pivots.
-Furthermore, the Missing Links replace the stock links with straight, precise, durable links.
+These products tighten up the pivots and result in a stiff, well aligned, smooth working mechanism.

 Cages

-A bent cage is also a contributor to shifting issues, even though links are more important to address.
+A bent cage can also contribute to shifting issues, even though the links are more important to address.
 If your cage is even slightly bent, it will need to be replaced.
-However, if you want to refurbish your stock cage (GX or X01), you can remove the parts and bend them back to straight if you have a flat reference surface.
-The XX1 cages are fiber reinforced plastic, and rarely bend, and therefore are rarely a contributor to shifting issues.

 Pulleys

 Worn pulley bearings and teeth can be a small contributor to shifting issues.
+For the upper pulley, shift performance relies upon the bearing tolerances to shift well, and they can wear out quickly when exposed to grit and water.
 New pulleys can be thought of as putting the “finishing touches” on shift performance to get it back to 100%.

 Pivot Pins